Join Other Young Adults on This Incredible Journey of Faith

 One of the most beautiful aspects of a pilgrimage is not knowing where we will sleep each night.
 Along the route, many “refugios” (roughly translated as “pilgrim refuges”) receive pilgrims at a meager cost.
 The hosts see their reception of pilgrims as a true mission and ministry, and go out of their way to make pilgrims feel at home at the end of each day.
 It’s truly amazing to witness!
 Because this is a pilgrimage, conditions may not exactly be 5 star, but basic needs for pilgrims will always be met (warm place to sleep, blankets, etc).
 Joyous also is meeting and resting with other pilgrims from around the world who also nightly seek the comfort of the albergues for a well-deserved night’s rest.

-Approximate Walking distance 203km – Subject to Change
+Approximate Walking distance 119km / 75 miles over rough terrain – Exact Itinerary Subject to Change

-Day 1: Arrive in Rome – Train to Assisi (Overnight in Assisi)
+Day 1: Arrive in Rome – Train to Rieti (Overnight in Rieti)

-The walk begins by ascending up the great mountain of Subasio and entering the caves where Francis used to hide and pray.
-The route than continues down into the beautiful countryside of Umbria into the enchanting medieval town of Spello.
+The pilgrimage ends by ascending up the great mountain of Subasio and entering the caves where Francis used to hide and pray.
+The route finishes with a magnificent entrance into Assisi from the top of the hills down into the Medieval town.

 Travel to and from Italy

-ARRIVAL: Participants may arrive in ROME (Leonardo da Vinci-Fiumicino Airport – FCO) anytime BEFORE 12 p.m. on the first day of the trip TBD.
+ARRIVAL: Participants may arrive in ROME (Leonardo da Vinci-Fiumicino Airport – FCO) anytime BEFORE 12 p.m. on the first day of the trip, June 20, 2022.
 The participants will meet at the Rome Airport (FCO) at that time.
 Pilgrims will be given instructions for meeting location.
-The Experience officially begins at 12 p.m. in Rome on TBD, any prior travel arrangements are the responsibility of the participant.
+The Experience officially begins at 12 p.m. in Rome on June 20, any prior travel arrangements are the responsibility of the participant.

-DEPARTURE: Participants will arrive back in Rome at approximately 11pm on TBD.
-Two nights of lodging (TBD) in Rome ARE INCLUDED in the Trip Cost.
-The Experience officially ends at 8am on TBD.
+DEPARTURE: Participants will arrive back in Rome at approximately 10am on June 29, 2022.
+The Experience officially ends at 8am on June 29, 2022.
 Participants who wish to remain for extra time may do so on their own.
-You do not have to stay in Rome until 8am, especially if you find an early-AM flight you prefer.
+You do not have to stay in Rome after the trip.
 Transportation to the airport at the end of the trip is the responsibility of each participant, but we can help you get a taxi or take public transit.
 In the past, our pilgrims have often traveled to the airport together since they’re on flights departing at or near the same time.

 Please wait until we have confirmed your spot in the pilgrimage to buy your flights.
 Please contact us if you’d like assistance choosing flights or connecting with other missionaries to travel together.
 We will be coordinating for pilgrims to travel together from Denver and Philadelphia if you wish to depart from either of those two cities.